vivignutz/second-portfolio-project/README.md

 -   Several bugs were found regarding the fliping of the cards.
 This were solved with the right debugging with help of Chrome developer tools and the Slack students community of Code Institute.

--   Sorting of cards had also a bug, that was minimized, but the tests show that 1ß% of the time the cards are still being sorted wring, and the game can't be finalized.
+-   Sorting of cards had also a bug, which was solved after running lots of tests with Chorme developer toolsand help or one tutor, the bug inside of an array (for sorting cards) was solved.

 -   Bug with responsiveness that has to be solved.